orbeon/orbeon-forms-doc/Orbeon-Forms-Features.md

 ## Status

-As of 2015-08-31 this page is still incomplete.
+As of 2015-09-18 this page is still being updated.

 ## List of Orbeon Forms features